"It’s the privilege of being amongst

 at the academy for 5 years, he attended many Young Talent award shows as well as being on the design juries at the One Show and the ADC*Europe.

-In 2019 he judged for te ADCN and was the president of the categories: Integrated / Direct / Radio / Outdoor & Print.
+In the past 10 years he judged at the ADCN for a solid 8 times, whuile being the president of the categories: Integrated / Direct / Radio / Outdoor & Print in 2019

 Being invited to be part of the jury at any award festival is a great honor.
 What makes this experience so special?